Annapurna Base Camp Trek Distance

 Day 3: Ghorepani to Poon Hill + Ghorepani to Tadapani (Approx. 12 km)

-The third day is also devoted for hiking with a dawn hike to Poon Hill for the most mesmerizing sunrise.
+The third day is also devoted to hiking with a dawn hike to Poon Hill for the most mesmerizing sunrise.

-At the elevation of 3,210 meters above the sea level, Poons hill is the view point offering the best view of Annapurna and Dhaulagiri ranges of mountains.
+At an elevation of 3,210 meters above sea level, Poons Hill is the viewpoint offering the best view of the Annapurna and Dhaulagiri ranges of mountains.

 This is one of the most attractive shows of the entire trek, and thus all the trekkers put their best efforts to wake up very early, to be in a position to see the first rays of light touching the peaks of the mountains once again.

-After that, you can spend some time enjoying the magnificent view from this point before engaging in having breakfast at Ghorepani.
+After that, you can spend some time enjoying the magnificent view from this point before having breakfast at Ghorepani.

-Continuing towards the destination, today, of Tadapani - distance totaling 12 kilometers; thus takes 5-6 hours-gradual descent and climb to Tadapani in heavy forests.
+Continuing towards the destination, today, of Tadapani - a distance totaling 12 kilometers; this takes 5-6 hours with a gradual descent and climb to Tadapani in heavy forests.

 Although most say it is a trek classified as 'moderate,' one hardly encounters a big rise; so, this stretch comes under one of the nice phases during a hike.